 We understand that the decision to allow your pet to undergo surgery is never an easy one, so we strive to make your pet’s procedure as comfortable and stress-free as possible.

 We believe it’s in the best interests of our clients and their pets to offer as wide an array of surgical services within our facility as possible.
-It is important for you and your cat, dog, bird or reptile to receive care in a friendly and welcoming facility, from people you both have come to know.
+It is important for you and your animal companion to receive care in a friendly and welcoming facility, from people you both have come to know.
 This helps reduce stress and promote healing.

 - Mass removals

 - Foreign body removal

 - Ureteral (and urethral) stone removal

 Companion animals, especially those in their later years, can suffer from a range of joint and ligament injuries.
 Because orthopedic care is an important component of keeping your pet healthy, we offer:

 - Bone plates

 - Exterior fixator placement for fractures